 - PHYS 2010: General Physics I

 - PSY 2010: General Psych

 - THEA 1010: Theatre Appreciation

-For a list of summer and fall 2020 courses, please view the course schedule.
+For a list of the upcoming semester's courses, please view the course schedule.

 English I, College Algebra or higher-level math and College or Engineering Chemistry require test score prerequisites.
 Please click here for a list of prerequisite requirements.